tools-study/journal/drafts/draft_4.md

 The path from concept to clinic is long, uncertain, and fraught with challenges.
 But for the first time, the theoretical framework and the component technologies exist to make whole-body genetic engineering a scientifically tractable goal rather than a science fiction conceit.
 The question is no longer whether it is possible, but when and how it will be achieved.

-### 15.10 Final Remarks
+### 14.10 Final Remarks

 Where we have projected future capabilities (improved bridge recombination efficiency, expanded eCIS cargo capacity, iPSC-derived CAR-M), we have clearly distinguished projections from established data and provided explicit rationale based on analogous engineering trajectories.
 The mathematical frameworks throughout this work are derived from first principles (thermodynamics, chemical kinetics, diffusion theory, percolation theory) and parameterized with experimentally measured values where available.
 Where parameters are estimated (e.g., EV production rates from engineered macrophages, cascade propagation coefficients), we have stated the assumptions and provided sensitivity analyses to assess the robustness of conclusions.

 Several important caveats must be acknowledged:

-1. **Translation gap**: The history of biomedical research is replete with examples of approaches that work in mice but fail in humans.
+1. **Translation gap**: The history of biomedical research is filled with examples of approaches that work in mice but fail in humans.
 The ten approaches described here have varying levels of in vivo validation, and none has been demonstrated in a comprehensive whole-body editing context even in animal models.

 2. **Combinatorial complexity**: The interactions between ten approaches administered sequentially are unpredictable.
 Immune responses to one modality may alter the efficacy or safety of subsequent modalities in ways that cannot be predicted from single-modality studies.